RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 ```

 As expected, /dev/disk0 remains unchanged.
 We want it that way because
-that's where the operating system and all applications reside.
-`/dev/disk1` is the target disk we're after.
+that's where our primary machine's operating system resides. `/dev/disk1` (your actual SD card designation may be different) is the target disk we're after.

-###Out-Takes
+##Out-Takes
 A brand new Parallella parallel computer arrived at WisdomGroup this weekend.
 The devices are in demand and supplies are short.
 We waited over a year for this one.
 As of this writing the devices are sold out again!

 Why is there so much demand for a tiny parallel computer?
 Is it the price ($119.00), the performance, or the novelty?